antick/mojo/backend/mods/auto-pause-game/README.md

 This mod auto-pauses the game when:

-1. Council's task completes
+1. Your councillor's integration task completes
+2. Your realm priest completes a conversion task
+3. Your armies completes a raid
-2. Major alert appears
+4. Major alert appears
-3. Battle is complete
+5. Battle is complete
-4. Siege is complete
+6. Siege is complete

 ## Installation